STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 ![](hw03-rasiimwe_files/figure-markdown_github/check_europe-1.png)

-Here, we dont see patters as interesting as those seen in previous plots, but Turkey seems to have a consistently low but gradually improving life expectancy.
+Here, we don't see patters as interesting as those seen in previous plots, but Turkey seems to have a consistently low but gradually improving life expectancy.
 Its gdp per capita, Bulgaria's and Albanias are equally low.

 ### A closer look into countries with intersting stories (I will focus on Cambodia, Rwanda and Kuwait)